Just How Healthy is Milk, Anyway?

 Soy milk: Equal to cow’s milk in protein, with a slightly beany flavour

-Oat milk: Thick and creamy, low in fat and high in fiber, with a hint of oats
+Oat milk: Thick and creamy, low in fat and high in fibre, with a hint of oats

 Almond milk: Low in calories, few nutrients, and slightly sweet and nutty